gabomartini/VM-Managing/README.md

 <img src="https://github.com/user-attachments/assets/3b0ea859-0477-4867-9d3d-0cb1bd5a24f0">
 </p>

- 12. In the Management tab, set Boot diagnostics to Disable (this saves storage costs and reduce the amount of data stored in your Azure account), then click "Review + Create", ensure validation passes, and click "Create".
+ 12. In the Management tab, set Boot diagnostics to Disable (this saves storage costs and reduces the amount of data stored in your Azure account), then click "Review + Create", ensure validation passes, and click "Create".
 Note: Wait for the virtual machine scale set deployment to complete.
 This should take approximately 5 minutes.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/67c2b9e1-5e0c-4725-bf69-bce39306acae">